eatonphil/referenceserver/README.md

-# A barebones reference server in a few languages
+# A barebones UNIX reference server

 I find myself writing this server in some language every few months.
 Each time I have to scour the web for a good reference.
 Use this